 The navigation functionality of these handheld radios can be very helpful, though.
 This will allow you to track VORs and ILS, giving you more information when you’re flying IFR.
 It’s worthwhile for many people to go ahead and get a handheld radio that has both communication and navigation functionality.
 Before you make your decision, you should simply try to figure out whether the navigation functionality is going to be important for you.

-If you think that you can get away without using the navigation functions, then you might as well save your money.
+If you think that you can get away without using the navigation functions, then you might as well save your money and skip on localizer functionality.
 Being able to keep your costs lower might wind up being the more appealing option.
 Simply think about the benefits of having the navigational information available to you.
 If it sounds appealing, then you might be willing to pay out some extra cash.

 Receiver-Only or Transceiver